 There are two different approaches for lighting products to qualify as compliant for the ETL.
-White LED lighting modules for backlist illuminated signs, in common with many other technologies, are a ‘listed’ technology.
+White LED lighting modules for backlist illuminated signs and Efficient White Lighting Units are ‘listed’ technologies.
 For a product to be ETL compliant it must be specifically listed on the ETL product list here.

-Efficient white lighting units and lighting controls are ‘unlisted’ technologies.
+Lighting Controls is an ‘unlisted’ technology.
 This is mainly because there are too many individual product combinations in the market, with rapidly changing product ranges, for product listing to be effective.

 For unlisted technologies it is up to the supplier to provide the customer with confirmation that the product meets the current ETL criteria at the time of sale.
 Guidance on the information that should be provided can be found here.